ncarboni/arthistorydata/docs/modelling.md

 > Prince, Alexander Nevermind, The Artist, The Artist Formerly Known as Prince (TAFKAP), Camille, Christopher, Tracy Jamie Starr, Joey Coco, Tora Tora, The Kid — which refers to Prince Rogers Nelson in diverse moments of his career

-However, If more appellations can cohexist, a chosen one should be defined using a different property which identifies it with our <u>preferred</u> appellation.
+However, If more appellations can coexist, a chosen one should be defined using a different property which identifies it with our <u>preferred</u> appellation.

 ### Modelling the Appellation